Commonwealth Supported Places (CSPs)

 If you believe you meet all the SCV criteria, and you would like to request HELP assistance, you will need to do all of the following:

-- Provide proof of your SCV status by sending a copy of your passport photo page by email to: firstname.lastname@example.org.
+- Provide proof of your SCV status by sending a copy of your passport photo page by email to: firstname.lastname@example.org with the subject line: "Attention eCAF Team".
 Please include your Student ID Number.

 - Provide proof that you meet the long-term residency in Australia requirements (as advised in points 2 and 3 above).
 Examples of proof include: